Nambour: Health

-Nambour Hospital is located on Hospital Road and provides, among other services, diagnostic, surgical, general medical, emergency, intensive care, and aged care services for the Sunshine Coast-Wide Bay Health Service District.
+Nambour General Hospital is located on Hospital Road and provides a range of acute and subacute services within the Sunshine Coast-Wide Bay Health Service District.

-Nambour Selangor Private Hospital is located on Netherton Street.
-Private specialists' consulting suites and radiology services are co-located within the Hospital campus.
+The regions first major private hospital, Nambour Selangor Private Hospital, opened in 1960.
+It is located on Netherton Street.

 Electricity

 The distribution network company that provides electricity to Nambour residents is Energex.
 On 1 July 2010, Sunshine Coast Regional Council's Water Services (along with Moreton Bay Regional Council), moved over to the recently created water body, Unity Water.
 Unity Water was created by the Queensland Government as part of the State's takeover of South East Queensland's water facilities, dams and water supply networks.
 Moreton Bay and Sunshine Coast Regional Councils own 50% of Unity Water.

 Media

 The daily local newspaper is the Sunshine Coast Daily which is published by APN News & Media.
 There is also a weekly news service provided by the Nambour Weekly which is published on Wednesdays.
 The Nambour Chronicle was published from 1903 until it ceased publication in the 1980s.

 Nambour is also in the television broadcast licence areas of Brisbane (metro), enabling most areas of the Sunshine Coast to receive the commercial Brisbane stations.

 Many community access stations, as well as some Brisbane stations can also be received.